mjsmccarthy/CMSC508-Project/README.md

 ## Description
 There are two main components associated with this project.

-1) `Project Proposal`: A proposal that outlines the need for a hospital database and describes the conceptual and logical design.
-The proposal also covers the main elements for creating the database using MySQL.
+1) `Project Proposal`: A proposal that outlines the need for a hospital database.
+In addition to describing the conceptual and logical design, the proposal also covers the main elements for creating the database using MySQL.

 2) `Web Interface`: A friendly user interface to interact with the database and provide a way to handle administrative tasks.